Manned SpaceX mision: Countdown on, Musk sidelined with virus - NZ Herald

 The launch is set for 1.27PM NZ time.

 Musk remained upbeat.
-"Astronaut launch today!" he tweeted earlier Sunday, adding that he had symptoms last week of a minor cold but currently felt "pretty normal."
+"Astronaut launch today!" he tweeted Sunday morning, adding that he had symptoms last week of a minor cold but currently felt "pretty normal."
 Representatives for the California-based SpaceX didn't respond to queries about his whereabouts.

 Read More